pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 # Acknowledgements

-Thanks to Matti Picus, Max Bernstein for giving me feedback on drafts of the post.
+Thanks to Matti Picus, Max Bernstein, Wouter van Heyst for giving me feedback on drafts of the post.
 Thanks to Armin Rigo for reviewing the code and pointing out holes in my thinking.
 Thanks to the original reporters of the various forms of the bug, including Lily Foote, David Hewitt, Wenzel Jakob.